juucustodio/xamarin-docs.pt-br/docs/mac/troubleshooting/mmp-errors.md

 <a name="MM2014" />

 #### <a name="mm2014-xamarinmac-extensions-do-not-support-linking-request-for-linking-will-be-ignored--this-message-is-obsolete-in-xm-36-"></a>MM2014: Extensões do xamarin.
-Mac não suporta vinculação.
+Mac não têm suporte para a vinculação.
 A solicitação de vinculação será ignorada. ** Esta mensagem está obsoleta em XM 3.6 + \*\*

 <!-- 2015 used by mtouch -->